Roshan-Vijey/BrainCandy/README.md

 Create a new account is still on progress.

-Once you logined you taken to the homepage of August Edwards.
+Once you logined you will taken to the homepage of August Edwards.

 In the homepage you will see different features like worksheets,games,leaderboad which will be enabled in future.